 International affairs for performers

-So they play your repertoire non-stop abroad?
-We make sure that you get your money for that.
+Is your repertoire played non-stop abroad?
+We make sure that you get your fair remuneration for that.
 We're your international partner.
 We represent your interests beyond the borders of Germany and Europe.
 Unlike some other collective management organisations, GVL offers this service free of additional charges.

-Currently, GVL has more than 50 international representation agreements for performers and producers and is always interested in promoting the exchange worldwide on behalf of its beneficiaries.
-Therefore GVL regularly negotiates new contracts with other collective management organisations.
+Currently, GVL has more than 50 international representation agreements for performers and producers and is always interested in promoting worldwide exchange on behalf of its rights holder.
+Accordingly, GVL regularly negotiates new contracts with other collective management organisations.

 International rights management in four steps

-After the conclusion of the rights administration agreement, we will give you access to the artist portal meine.gvl.
-You can log in to meine.gvl with your contract number and assign a password yourself.
+After this, we will give you access to the artist portal meine.gvl.
+You can log in to meine.gvl with your contract number and create a password.

 Submit your contributions

-The full remuneration is paid at the end of the reporting period.
-This gives you three years for each distribution year to report your broadcasted participations.
-Everyone involved in a production process can be given sufficient time to report.
+Your full remuneration is paid at the end of the relevant reporting period.
+This gives you three years for each distribution year to report your contributions.
+Everyone involved in a production process is given sufficient time to report.

 GVL asserts your claims

-The cooperation with various collecting societies is also manifested through cooperations with associations.
-SCAPR or AEPO-ARTIS provide valuable guidelines for international exchange.
+International cooperation with various collecting societies is also demonstrated and strengthened through collaboration with associations such as SCAPR and AEPO-ARTIS, which provide valuable guidelines for international exchange.

-SCAPR , the Societies’ Council for the Collective Management of Performers’ Rights was founded in 1986.
-SCAPR is a not-for-profit organisation based in Brussels, Belgium.
+SCAPR – the Societies’ Council for the Collective Management of Performers’ Rights – was founded in 1986.
+It is a not-for-profit organisation based in Brussels, Belgium.